QBDev0ps/DevOps-Cloud-projects/Project1.md

 ## 26. wget Command

 This is used to download files from the internet.
 It can download files recursively and also in the background without hindering other running processes.
 We can implement it by entering the command followed by the download URL.
-For instance to download the lates version of WordPress, we enter the following command:
+For instance to download the lates version of WordPress, we execute the following command:

 `wget https://wordpress.org/latest.zip`